-Take a Break From Stress
+Take A Break From Stress

 Let’s make a quick distinction.
-These are things that cause you to stress, but they aren’t stress themselves.
+These are things that cause you stress, but they aren’t stress themselves.
 Stress is what happens inside of you, as a result of these triggers.
 It’s normal to think of stress as something that is outside of us.
 The truth is, there are a lot of things in this world that can cause us stress.

 What is stress?
 Stress can be experienced physically, mentally and emotionally.
 Physical stress can be experienced as tight muscles, trouble sleeping, racing heart or fatigue.
-Emotional stress can be experienced as overwhelmed, irritation or frustrated.
+Emotional stress can be experienced as overwhelmed, irritation or frustration.
 And mental stress can be experienced as having difficulty concentrating, forgetting things or an inability to quiet your mind at night.